 Symptoms of BV

 These symptoms are not specific to BV and can also occur with other vaginal infections, such as yeast infection or sexually transmitted infections (STIs).
 Therefore, if you suspect BV or experience any of these symptoms, Consult a healthcare provider for a proper diagnosis and appropriate treatment.
-BV can be easily treated with antibiotics prescribed by a healthcare professional.
+BV can be treated with antibiotics prescribed by a healthcare professional.
 Left untreated, it may lead to complications or increase the risk of other infections, including STIs.

 Is Bacterial Vaginosis an STD?